 Bring your own bags to the grocery store so you don’t have to use the plastic ones provided.
 Use cloth bags for dry bulk goods such as flour and sugar.
 Use mesh bags for vegetables and produce.
 With bulk, you can buy as much or as little as you and your family need, plus it eliminates all of the packaging that goes almost immediately into the recycling or landfill.

+This is one of the greatest things you can do both for your health and as one of the 5 way to make your home more Eco-friendly.
 Start small with a herb garden and then focus on high-yield vegetables such as leafy lettuce, mesclun salad and stir-fry greens.
-Look at what’s expensive in your local area and you can use your garden to offset the cost of groceries.
-This is something that has created a lot of joy in our home; we grow kale and all our own leafy greens.
-Having a garden has provided a stronger connection to the food we eat and given us a better appreciation for the amount of work that goes into nourishing us daily.
-If you can’t grow your own veggies because you live in an apartment or don’t have the space join a community garden.
+Look at what’s expensive in your local area and use your garden to offset the cost of groceries.
+We grow kale and all our own leafy greens.
+Having a garden has provided a stronger connection to the food; it has given us a better appreciation for the amount of work that goes into nourishing us daily.
+If you can’t grow your own veggies join a community garden.
 You can meet other like-minded people in your community as well as learn some new gardening skills.

 We are just at the beginning of making our home as sustainable and Eco-friendly as possible with the goal of getting as close to a zero-waste as possible.
-Please share your thoughts and comments below if you have some tips and tricks that you use in your own home.
+If you want to explore more on this topic check out ‘5 Ways to Make your Kitchen More Eco-friendly’ or ‘The Benefits of Minimalism‘.
+Please share your thoughts and comments below if you have more to add to 5 tips to make your home more Eco-friendly.
 Each day I remind myself that although it may seem small, that small action done everyday can have a huge impact on the environment.